karol1604/KParser/README.md

-# KParser
+# Eigen
-I don't even know how many times i've tried to build this parser... eh But this time, i'll actuallt try to finish it to some degree!
+I don't even know how many times i've tried to build this... eh But this time, i'll actuallt try to finish it to some degree!

+I'd really like this language to resemble a math paper to some degree so the syntax is gonna be pretty intresting.

 Please ignore the error handling code.
 It's quite annoying to make good errors in zig and i'm still thinking about the good implementation here.